Flagstaff Arizona

 - Drive Historic Route 66 through Flagstaff

-- Hike or sightsee around the San Francisco Peaks
+- Hike and sightsee in the San Francisco Peaks

-- Ski or ride the scenic chairlift at Arizona Snowbowl
+- Ski, snowboard or ride the scenic gondola at Arizona Snowbowl

 - Visit Wupatki National Monument